roc-lang/roc/compiler/str/README.md

 ## The Small String Optimization

 In practice, a lot of strings are pretty small.
 For example, the string `"Richard Feldman"` can be stored in 15 UTF-8 bytes.
-If we stored that string the same way we store a Shared list, then on a 64-bit system we'd need a 16B struct, which would include a pointer to 24B of heap memory (including the refcount and one unused byte for alignment).
+If we stored that string the same way we store a list, then on a 64-bit system we'd need a 16B struct, which would include a pointer to 24B of heap memory (including the refcount/capacity and one unused byte for alignment).

 That's a total of 48B to store 15B of data, when we could have fit the whole string into the original 16B we needed for the struct, with one byte left over.